 Here are minimal instructions to get you up and running if you’re new to reading ebooks.
-More complete instructions will be posted shortly.
-Until then, if you have any questions, please write to me via the Contact page and I’ll do my best to help.
+If you have any questions, please write to me via the Contact page and I’ll do my best to help.

 To read on Mac or PC

 - Install reader software.
 For Mac, I recommend Apple iBooks, available from the Mac App Store.
 For PC,Â Adobe Digital EditionsÂ is the standard, but many better readers exist.
 Search Google for “epub reader windows”.

 - Download the ebook.
 From the checkout page on the site or the confirmation email, click the download link.
 The file will download to your computer.

 - Locate the file and double-click on it, or right-click and select ‘Open’ or equivalent.
 The file will open in the ebook reader.